Published and Forthcoming Papers:

 Awards: Best Paper in Empirical Finance (SFA 2024)

-Abstract: Financial data vendors collect, aggregate, and process data on clients' behalf.
-I show that data vendors' coverage decisions affect institutional investor demand.
-I focus on Standard & Poor's ('S&P') Compustat database as an empirical setting.
-Compustat provides subscribers with decades of 10-K and 10-Q data; however, it does not cover every public firm in every period.
-I show that institutional investment in firms with no Compustat coverage is over 36% below its unconditional mean, even controlling for other firm characteristics.
-A novel quasi-natural experiment establishes a plausibly causal connection: a technology improvement at S&P in the 1990s causes a discrete reduction in missing data.
-This change in data coverage is followed by a significant increase in institutional investment for treated firms relative to control firms.
-I then show that missing Compustat data is associated with lower informational efficiency of equity prices.
-I conclude that data vendors' actions can exert a material influence on capital markets because they affect firms' access to institutional capital.
+Abstract: Financial data vendors’ data coverage decisions affect institutional investor demand.
+Using Standard & Poor’s (‘S&P’) Compustat database, I show that institutional investment in firms with missing data is over 36% below the mean.
+A quasi-natural experiment confirms a plausibly causal connection: A technology improvement at S&P causes a discrete reduction in missing data, leading to a rise in institutional investment for the subset of treated firms.
+Missing Compustat data ultimately relates to lower price efficiency via its impact on institutional demand.
+I conclude that data vendors’ actions can materially impact capital markets because they affect firms’ access to institutional capital.

-Presentations: SFS Cavalcade North America (2024), Northern Finance Association Conference (2024), Financial Management Association Conference (2024), Southern Finance Association Conference (2024), Eastern Finance Association Conference (2025, scheduled), Georgia Tech, Iowa State University, Louisiana State University, Miami University, Texas Christian University, Tulane University, University of Arizona, University of Missouri, University of Oklahoma, Virginia Tech
+Presentations: SFS Cavalcade North America (2024), Northern Finance Association Conference (2024), Financial Management Association Conference (2024), Southern Finance Association Conference (2024), Eastern Finance Association Conference (2025), Arizona State University, Georgia Tech, Iowa State University, Louisiana State University, Miami University, Texas Christian University, Tulane University, University of Arizona, University of Missouri, University of Oklahoma, Virginia Tech

 Previously Titled: Information Intermediaries and the Distorting Effect of Incomplete Data